mskf1383/pashmak/README.md

 program ends
 ```

-run again:
+Run again:
 ```bash
 enter your age: <input>14
 you are less than 18
 program ends
 ```

-### an easy way to make loops
+### An easy way to make loops

-the section system is very useful for making loops.
+The section system is very useful for making loops.

-to make loop, we can write this code:
+To make loop, we can write this code:

 ```bash
 $i = 0;